7454th Urban Augmentation Medical Task Force Pre-mobilization Activities

-Col. Michael Cook (right) and Sgt.
-1st Class Luis Cornidez, the commander and non-commissioned officer-in-charge of the Army Reserve Medical Command 7454th Urban Augmentation Medical Task Force participate in a video conference during pre-mobilization activities in San Antonio Texas July 23, 2020 .
-Cook and Cornidez are preparing the 85 skilled medical professionals that comprise the UAMTF to mobilize as part of the Department of Defense support to the Federal Emergency Management Agency response to COVID-19.
+Col. Tam Nguyen, an Army Reserve Otolaryngologist from Lubbock, Texas gets an eye exam during a Soldier Readiness Processing event July 23, 2020 in San Antonio.
+Texas.
+Nguyen is one of the 85 skilled medical professionals that form the Army Reserve Medical Command 7454th Urban Augmentation Medical Task Force that is preparing to mobilize as part of the Department of Defense support to the Federal Emergency Management Agency response to COVID-19.

 |Date Taken: